modelscope/ReMe/doc/task_memory/task_summary_ops.md

 ### Functionality

-- Processes successful trajectories to identify valuable experiences
+- Processes successful trajectories to identify valuable memories
 - Can work with both entire trajectories and segmented step sequences
 - Uses LLM to extract structured task memories with when-to-use conditions